Does the world really need another blog on overcoming the fear of public speaking?

-Only by speaking in front of groups countless time can you take this evolutionary journey.
+Only by speaking in front of groups countless times can you take this evolutionary journey.

 Every opportunity to speak is also an opportunity to overcome the fear of speaking.

-The first piece of advice that all speakers receive is to take 10 deep breathes before presenting.
+The first piece of advice that all speakers receive is to take 10 deep breaths before presenting.

-Ensure you breath deeply in to your stomach rather than you chest.
+Ensure you breathe deeply into your stomach rather than your chest.

-Practice breathing out slower that you breath in.
+Practice breathing out slower than you breathe in.

 Perhaps investigate 7/11 breathing.

-Breathe in for the count of 7 and Breathe out slowly of the count of 11.
+Breathe in for the count of 7 and Breathe out slowly for the count of 11.

 This is one of the first approaches I took to help manage the fear of public speaking and I must admit I only found it somewhat effective.

-There are a number of books on that cover the topic of breathing.
+There are a number of books that cover the topic of breathing.

 Practice, Practice, Practice